HeyNV/TradeTwice-Figma-UIUX/README.md

-# TradeTwice - A Product Reselling Platform for College Students
+# College Marketplace UI Design

 Overview

-TradeTwice is a UI design prototype developed in Figma, aimed at creating a seamless product reselling platform within college communities.
-The platform enables students to buy, sell, and manage their listings efficiently with an intuitive interface.
+TradeTwice is a UI design prototype built in Figma to facilitate product reselling within college communities.
+The platform allows students to buy, sell, and manage their listed items in a structured and user-friendly manner.

+🔗 Prototype Link: TradeTwice UI Design